-Name of director Profile

-Pablo Castilla Reparaz Has held the roles of Director of Santander Direkt Bank (Germany), Director of Banco Mercantil (Peru), Non-member Secretary of BT Telecomunicaciones, S.A., Member Secretary of Santander Investment, S.A., Secretary of the Grupo Santander Investment Committee and Director Secretary at OpenBank.
-Mr. Castilla held the position of International and Corporate Legal Manager of Banco Santander for more than 20 years.
-At present, he also holds the role of Member Secretary of Grupo Vitaldent.
+Name of director Profile Pablo Castilla Reparaz Has held the roles of Director of Santander Direkt Bank (Germany), Director of Banco Mercantil (Peru), Non-member Secretary of BT Telecomunicaciones, S.A., Member Secretary of Santander Investment, S.A., Secretary of the Grupo Santander Investment Committee, Director Secretary at OpenBank and Member Secretary of Grupo Vitaldent.
+Mr. Castilla held the

-Mustafa Ogretici Vast experience in managing restaurants and franchising.
-Since 1997, he has owned and managed a number of restaurants in th UK and since 2005 has been investing in real estate.

-Number of independent directors 2

-Percentage of the Board 28.57